West Virginia Bounty Hunter Guide: Requirements and Steps

 2. Submit the registration information.

-Bail bond enforcer registration is handled through the Criminal Records Division of the West Virginia State Police.
-Before you can register with the state police, you must undergo a criminal background and be fingerprinted.
-You must schedule an appointment with Identogo to complete your fingerprinting and background check.
-As of June 2016, the fee was $32.50.
+Before you can register with the WVSP, you must undergo a criminal background check and be fingerprinted.
+You must schedule an appointment with IdentoGo to complete your fingerprinting and background check.
+As of July 2022, the fee was $44.50.

 Once you pass your background check, you must submit a full-face photograph of yourself to the state police and a written notice from the bail bondsman who you will work for.
-The West Virginia State Police does not provide a registration form online; instead you must contact the Criminal Records Division directly to register as a bail bond enforcer.
-By state law, the State Police can charge no more than $50 for registration.
+The registration form must be requested from the WVSP.
+By state law, the WVSP can charge no more than $50 for registration.

 3. Begin working as a bail bond enforcement agent.

 After completing the two steps above, you will become a registered bail bond enforcer in West Virginia.
-You may work as a bail bond enforcer for two years with this registration; after that, you have to undergo another criminal background check and pay the required fees for renewal.
+You will be issued an Enforcement Authorization Card, which you must carry with you at all times while working.
+You may work as a bail bond enforcer for two years with this registration; after that, you have to undergo another criminal background check and pay any fees required for renewal.

 Bail bond enforcers may choose to supplement their income by working in similar professions like as a private investigator or process server.
 By working in either profession, you are able to enhance your investigative experience.
 Below is a brief summary of the requirements in West Virginia for both professions.